kabilan22000284/Sorting-Algorithm/README.md

 ii)	#Insertion Sort
 ```
 Program to sort the elements in the list using the Insertion Sort algorithm.
-Developed by: Preethi M
+Developed by: Kabilan V
-RegisterNumber: 212222100037
+RegisterNumber: 212222100018

 def insertion_sort(nums):
     for i in range(1,len(nums)):